DLR-AMR/t8code-website/content/2024-04-15-t8code_version200_released.md

 Authors: Jakob Fußbroich
 Image: release200/Release_2_0.png

 We're thrilled to unveil our second major release: t8code v2.0.0!
-This latest version is packed with enhancements, polished interfaces, and exciting new features that will enhence your t8code experience.
+This latest version is packed with enhancements, polished interfaces, and exciting new features that will enhance your t8code experience.

 Among the highlights are: